colindean/talks/document_workflow/document_workflow.md

 ::: notes

 Transformation output overwriting other versioned files bit us hard.
-In a subsequent use of this system, which I'll talk about later, one person strongly preferred to use LaTeX and another preferred to use R Markdown and convert both to Markdown to be versioned.
+In a subsequent use of this system, one person strongly preferred to use LaTeX and another preferred to use R Markdown and convert both to Markdown to be versioned.
 This went _okay_ but had some caveats.